Reno Omokri

-Reno Bemigho Omokri (born 1974) is a Nigerian author, columnist, adventure traveller, and social media influencer.
+Bemigho Reno Omokri (born 1974) is a Nigerian diplomat, author, columnist, adventure traveller, and social media influencer.

 Career

 Omokri was a Vice President of Joe Trippi and Associates, a U.S. political consulting firm.

 As the Special Assistant to President Goodluck Jonathan, he was noted for using social media to conduct surveys, and draw attention to the projects of the Nigerian Government.

 In 2011, Omokri called for Nigerians living outside Nigeria, to endorse Jonathan for the 2011 elections.
 Omokri was a signatory of a letter by a group known as G 57 that called for the resignation of Yar'adua.

 Between 2015 and 2016, Omokri was the host of Transformations With Reno Omokri, a Christian teaching program broadcast on Comcast, DISH Network and Roku.
 The 30 minutes weekly telecast was produced by the Mind of Christ Christian Center in California.

 Since 29 May 2015, Omokri has continued to be opposed to the policies of the current Nigerian government and has had conflicts with the Nigerian authorities.
 He has also been a noted conservative, calling for a restoration of the moral fabric of society.

+On Saturday, November 25, 2025, Nigeria's President, Bola Tinubu, nominated Reno Omokri as an ambassador.
+On Thursday, December 19, 2025, Mr Omokri's appointment was confirmed by the Senate of the Federal Republic of Nigeria.
+And on Friday, March 6, 2026, President Tinubu appointed Reno Omokri as Nigeria's ambassador to the United Mexican States (Mexico).